Attaching the towing eye

-Applies to Bi-Fuel* cars: the towing eye is stored together with the tools in the storage compartment in the front part of the cargo area.
+Applicable to Bi-Fuel* cars: The towing eye is stored together with the tools behind a side hatch in the cargo area.

 The cover for the towing eye's attachment point is available in two variants which must be opened in different ways:

 - Open the variant with a recess using a coin or similar inserted in the recess, turning it outwards.
 Then turn out the cover completely and remove it.